-- Patient and family support, including visits to patients’ homes, nursing homes, or one of our two inpatient facilities.
+- Patient and family support, including visits to patients’ homes, nursing homes, or our inpatient facility.

 - Complementary therapies such as massage, music, pets and aromatherapy.